jbhender/camtrap/vignette.md

 Finding the points of intersection
 ----------------------------------

 The function `overlapCross` can be used to find the points at which two density curves cross.
-We will illustrate using the Kernici data from the `overlap` package.
+We will illustrate using the Kerinci data from the `overlap` package.

 ``` r
 data('kerinci')